top of page

 Easily the best and most complex villain in the Pixar universe, Syndrome is a counter-balance to Mr Incridible's strength, with his vast intelligence and skill with technology.
 However, while apparently cartoonish, Syndrome is not a villain you would expect from a kids movie.

-Having been born with no powers like his idols, Syndrome created technology which could rival any superhero.
+Having been born with no powers like his idols, Syndrome created technology that could rival any superhero.
 His crime?
 Well, murdering Supers by testing his technology on them.
 Maybe it makes good business sense, but it's not a plus in his column.
 He's also, frankly, a bit of a dick.

-Whether John Bird will admit to it or not, he has created a perfect Randian hero in Syndrome.
 He's the creative, intelligent and radical individualist.
 And importantly, he embodied what Rand believed was the heroic value of self-assertion in the face of the established order.
-In this case, he refuses to accept that simply because he doesn't have a superpower, that he is not a valid Super like the rest.
+In this case, he refuses to accept that simply because he doesn't have a superpower, he's not a valid Super like the rest.

 When you actually read into The Incredibles, it's an amazingly subversive theme for a kids movie.
 Whereas most movies will tell you that anyone can be a hero, The Incredibles make it pretty clear that it's only those with the genes to do so.
 Unfortunately, Syndrome was just born wrong.